Barnett Newman is one of those artists whose reputation can sound easier than the work really is.

 Newman is often grouped with the color-field painters, and that is correct as far as classification goes.
 It is also not enough.

 He wanted more than optical pleasure.
 He wanted scale to produce moral and emotional seriousness.
-The huge canvases were not simply formal experiments.
+The huge canvases were more than formal experiments.
 They were efforts to restore weight to painting after the wreckage of the first half of the twentieth century.

 The National Gallery of Art's discussion of First Station says this directly.
 It describes Newman as an intellectual who developed his ideas through painting, sculpture, and writing, and explains that The Stations of the Cross addressed what he called a "moral crisis" facing artists after World War II and the Holocaust: what were they going to paint now?